vvijay26/R_Scripts/LendingClub/Readme.md

-# Analysis of publicly available data using EDA to determine loans that have higher chances of default
-EDA (Exploratory Data Analysis) of data from Lendingclub.com
+# Exploratory Data analysis
+## Data source - Lendingclub.com (Publicly available)
+### Analysis of p2p loans from 2007 till 2011 using EDA techniques

+The objective of the analysis is to determine the variables that have an impact on the eventual status of the loan (Charged off vs. Fully Paid)